symfony-cmf/symfony-cmf-docs/quick_tour/the_big_picture.rst

 of the Symfony Framework.
 If you don't know Symfony, start by reading the `Symfony Framework Quick Tour`_.

-Solving the framework versus CMS dilemma
+Solving the Framework versus CMS Dilemma
 ----------------------------------------

 Before starting a new project, there is a difficult decision on whether it